Pages

 Farm life is not easy today and it certainly was not easy when this farm was in operation.
 Never a day off, always watching the weather, always hoping and praying for more rain or less rain always worried about food and family.
 And yet, small farms like this still survive and generation after generation continue to live and love the farm life.

-I noticed in December that there was a wreath affixed in the upper arch of the barn face.
-I wonder whether someone like me that looks at this farm each day just put it up because they felt it needed something happy or if someone has actually either purchased or someone in the family has decided to bring it back to it's former glory.
-I will be anxious to see...I'm just glad either way that it received some attention...a lot of years have passed without the sounds of a family or farm animals, the sounds this farm knows deep within it's soul..
+One December day, while driving by, I noticed that there was a holiday looking wreath affixed in the upper arch of the barn face.
+I wonder whether someone like me that looks at this farm each day just put it up because they felt it needed something happy or if someone has actually either purchased or someone in the family has decided to bring it back to its former glory.
+I will be anxious to see...I'm just glad either way that it received some attention...a lot of years have passed without the sounds of a family or farm animals, the sounds this farm knows deep within its soul.

 Come Along On Our Journey to Become as Self-Sufficient as Possible